abcdesktopio/docs/opsdocs/docs/faq.md

 To add an application :
 - get the json file of an application
-- push the json file to the abcdesktop images endpoint
+- push the json file to the abcdesktop's images endpoint

 ```bash